ColbyBrungard/Geoprocess-by-area/README.md

 To run this code:
 1. install OSGeo4W available at: https://trac.osgeo.org/osgeo4w/
-2. download the latest SagaGIS X binaries? from: https://sourceforge.net/projects/saga-gis/files/ (this code tested with Saga 6.0.2_x64)
+2. download the latest SagaGIS X binaries from: https://sourceforge.net/projects/saga-gis/files/ (this code tested with Saga 6.0.2_x64)
 3. download this file and save to the location where you have your DEM
 4. open this batch file (I like Notepadd ++) and change the following (text inside parentheses is for annotation only and should not be included in your file):
 	* set PATH=%PATH%;C:\saga-6.2.0_x64 (change the directory after the " %PATH%," to the location of where saga_cmd.exe is located)